-There are 5 written assignments -- a job description, a critical museum review, a proposal with 2 References pages, a white paper and an essay/article for a general audience.
+There are 4 written assignments-a job description, a proposal with 2 References pages, a white paper and an essay/article for a general audience.

 Students must submit at least one rough draft and a final draft to be considered for a grade for that assignment.
 Without engaging in the writing process throughout the semester on required assignments, students cannot pass the course.